developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 Please refer to the respective tool of choice for more information.

 ## Uninstallation
+<b>Warning: This action will remove the Enterprise Keyboard app and all associated data, including custom dictionaries, if any</b>.

 ### Manual Uninstallation
-To remove Enterprise Keyboard, simply use the Android App Manager to <b>uninstall EBK</b>.
-This automatically removes Enterprise Keyboard and all associated data.
+To remove Enterprise Keyboard, simply use the Android App Manager to <b>uninstall Enterprise Keyboard</b>.

 &#49;. <b>Tap Apps</b> to bring up the Android App Manager:
 <img alt="" style="height:350px" src="app_settings.png"/>